DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/DocumentTypes/File-templates.md

 ### JSON files

-JSON file format is available using a standard format based on the fields currently available for each document.
+When a new JSON file template is created, the currently available fields will be defaulted in the mapping. <br>
+By selecting **Mappings**, users can remove/add fields or move position of field/s. <br>
+They can also enter a static value and apply custom formats.

+The elements in the JSON template, uses the D365 table field names but it can be overridden in the **Name** column in Mappings.

+Users can also enter a static value or apply functions for inbound and outbound files.
+- **Static value**: Users can use a static value on an inbound file where the field is not within the file.
+Or send a static value on an outbound file.
+- **Custom format**: Where the field is within the inbound file but needs to be formatted, use formula like substring to replace.
+On outbound files, custom format can also be used to format differently to document template’s setup, or other examples as per [Custom format](#custom-format) section.

 JSON Collection should be used for JSON files with multiple headers.

-> Note: The elements in the JSON format use the D365 table field names.
-To identify the correct label for each of the elements, please see the **Field Label** available within the [**Field metadata**](Field-metadata.md)
+> Note: If the document type has staging record/s, users can use the following to create an example XML populated with information.
+Select **Mappings > XML**.
+Select **Set data** button on the **Example** FastTab, select a staging table record and select **Choose**.

 #### JSON files templates setup
 If required to update regional, decimals or date settings, see [Standard setup](#standard-setup).